renswilderom/renswilderom.github.io/publications.md

 ## Papers submitted or in preparation

 - When existing genre communities adopt new genres: combining network and field perspectives to explain the rise of trance music.
-Status: Resubmitted at _Poetics_ after first round of reviews.
+Status: In preperation

-- The dance of markets and movements.
+- The dance of markets and movements: The emergence and development of dance genres in the US, UK, and the Netherlands, 1985–2005.
 With Alex van Venrooij.
 Status: submitted to _Poetics_.

 - How disqualification leads to legitimation: dance music as a societal threat, legitimate leisure activity and established art in a British web of fields, 1985-2005.
 With Giselinde Kuipers and Alex van Venrooij.
 Status: will be submitted in due course to _Sociology_.